MPL 50x20x5 / N38 - neodymium magnet

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Key role in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment and very modern machines.
+- Significant importance in advanced technologically fields – are used in HDD drives, electric motors, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: